Kjaerandsen/SudokuWeb/README.md

 This functionality includes starting a game, updating values using buttons, ui elements showing wrong inputs and a victory screen.
 Additionally, there are initial instructions on the home page and functionality for manually or automatically marking potential occupants of each tile in the board.
+The application has PWA functionality, which allows users to add the webpage to their homescreen on mobile devices, and gives a more tailored experience with caching and a fullscreen experience.

 ## Getting Started